blazium-engine/blazium-docs/contributing/documentation/index.rst

 The pages below focus on the class reference.

-As the reference is included in the Godot editor, its source files are part of the `godot repository <https://github.com/godotengine/godot>`_.
+As the reference is included in the Blazium editor, its source files are part of the `blazium repository <https://github.com/blazium-engine/blazium>`_.
 We use XML files to write it, so the process to contribute to the class reference differs from writing the online manual.